(Kiri gets the

 Laura: John Paul.

-even uneducated people of our lower one understand the
+uneducated people of our world understand the word

-Laura: and itís not really the word is it?
-Itís the
+Laura: and itís not really the word that's

 Russ: well what about truth?